Archaeologists discover evidence of the Jacobean house at Clandon Park

 For the first time we were able to see what sits below the thick brick walls of Clandon.
 This offered us the chance to find evidence of the building which historic documents tell us was here before the Palladian mansion.

-We’ve excavated a number of small test pits to test our theories, revealing a complex network of intercutting drains fanning out across the chalk bedrock.
+We’ve excavated a number of small pits to test our theories, revealing a complex network of intercutting drains fanning out across the chalk bedrock.
 When the current house was built a set of cylindrical drains were added to remove waste water from the kitchens and laundry rooms.

 Evidence of the Jacobean House